 If you have been injured on the job, you have rights!
 And you need a Worker’s Compensation Lawyer in Charleston who understands the process.

 Our job injury team knows the ins and outs of the system and the games the defense will play.
 South Carolina Workers Compensation laws are designed to protect the victims of job-related injuries.
 Injured employees may be entitled to compensation for loss of earnings, compensation for permanent injuries and past or future medical expenses.
-Call us today so that our work injury team can attempt to get your benefits started!
+Contact us today so that our work injury team can attempt to get your benefits started!
 Our Mt.
-Pleasant office location serves the Charleston area including North Charleston and the entire i-26 corridor to Summerville, SC.
+Pleasant office location serves the Charleston area including North Charleston and the entire I-26 corridor to Summerville, SC.

 Were you injured on the job?